stehrn/twelve_factor/README.md

 $ kubectl delete -f mood-app.yaml
 ```

-Check out [deploy to Kubernetes](https://docs.docker.com/get-started/kube-deploy/) for more detail.
+## Containers and process execution
+We've just seen how Kubernetes enabled the declaration of everything needed to bring up the containers making up the application, have them connect to each other, and enable an external network connection to the mood service.

+Lets touch on memory and CPU resource requirements, and demonstrate how

 ## Concurrency
 [Scale out via the process model](https://12factor.net/concurrency) (12 factor)

-Adding more concurrency is a case of spinning up a new process - this is essentially horizontal scaling, a single JVM can only be increased so much until it hits the physical memory limits of the machine, so if you want to handle higher loads then the application must be able to span multiple processes running on multiple physical machines - i.e. scale out and become a distributed application.
+Adding more concurrency is a case of spinning up a new process - this is essentially horizontal scaling, a single JVM can only be increased so much until it hit's the physical memory limit's of the machine, so if you want to handle higher loads then the application must be able to span multiple processes running on multiple physical machines - i.e. scale out and become a distributed application.

 Different processes can be assigned a type - HTTP requests may be handled by a web process, and long-running background tasks handled by a worker process, and different types of process can be scaled differently - e.g. you may have three load balanced web processes and ten worker processes.